idr4n/netrw-preview.nvim/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.
 For major changes or additional features, it is recommended to open a new discussion first before embarking in writing a full PR.

 **Note**: Netrw enhancements such as adding **file icons** or **displaying git status** are **not planned** to be added in this plugin.

-### Development Setup

-1. Clone the repository
-2. Make your changes
-3. Test with your Neovim configuration
-4. Submit a pull request

 ## 📄 License